wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/8-lab.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the problem where every category lists the same sales amount](../media/lab-4-ss.png)](../media/lab-4-ss.png#lightbox)

+	> [!NOTE]
-	The issue is that the table is based on fields from different tables.
+	> The issue is that the table is based on fields from different tables.
 The expectation is that each product category displays the sales for that category.
 However, because there isn't a model relationship between these tables, the **Sales** table is not filtered.
 You will now add a relationship to propagate filters between the tables.

 1. On the **Modeling** ribbon tab, from inside the **Relationships** group, click **Manage Relationships**.